paramraghavan/serverless-py-alexa-skill/README.md

 - sls alexa auth

 # Note
 The security token expires in 1 hour.
-Therefore, if an authentication error occurs, please re-execute the command
+Therefore, if an authentication error occurs, please re-execute the *sls alexa auth* command

 # Create SKill and Interaction Model, creation of the skil is done hte very first time only.
 - cd alexa\pp-aws-python-alexa-skill